mailysls/Projects/README.md

 **DM3_LeStrat_Mailys** : The aim was to write different function to "play" with character string.
 The different function are for example: reverse, palindrome (which indicate if the word is a palindrome or not), anagram (which tells if two word are anagrams)...
 I made this code 3 years ago when I was debuting Python so there might be some inadvertences.

-I also coded various function to sort data, functions using recursivity...
+I also coded various function to sort data, functions using recursivity, writing/reading files...

 *I am sorry that all the comments are in french*